paper-trail-gem/paper_trail/README.md

 at any stage in its lifecycle, revert it to any version, or restore it after it has been destroyed.

+As of March 2019, we are [temporarily not accepting issues][57].
+Pull requests are welcome.

 ## Documentation

 | Version        | Documentation |